francescozaniol/xsalt/examples/autoselect/README.md

 ## Custom wrapper

-`autoselect` may accept an additional parameter as the wrapper of the selected nodes.
+The `autoselect` attribute may accept an additional parameter as the wrapper for the selected nodes.
 For example:
 ```html
 <xsl:template match="counter-button" mode="x-component">